 Once installed, these programs are responsible for initiating illegal mining without the main user of the computer being aware of it.
-Some of the methods used by attackers to infiltrate systems are the use of Telnet/SSH, SQL injection and virus installation via browsers and pirate links.
+Some methods used by attackers to infiltrate systems are the use of Telnet/SSH, SQL injection and virus installation via browsers and pirate links.

 Obviously, the most powerful servers tend to be the most attractive, because they offer the most power to solve the mathematical operations required by crypto-mining.